Integrating Fairness and Model Pruning Through Bi-level Optimization: Conclusions and Future Work

-In this paper, we investigate the bias concerns in the neural network pruning task and mathematical formulate fairness notions for this task.
-Then, we introduce a novel constrained bi-level framework \textbf{BiFP} that seamlessly integrates fairness, accuracy, and model sparsity and enables the efficiency of pruning while maintaining both accuracy and fairness.
-We leverage the bi-level optimization to enforce fairness in both masks and weights simultaneously.
-In the extensive experiments, we show that the proposed solution is able to mitigate bias and ensure model performance with notably lower training costs.
+This paper explores social bias in neural network pruning methods and highlights the inherent paradox among fairness, performance, and efficiency.
+To tackle this challenge, we have developed a new fairness notion of fairness for the pruning process.
+Then, we introduce a novel constrained optimization framework, namely {Bi-level Fair Pruning} (\textbf{BiFP}), that seamlessly integrates fairness, accuracy, and model sparsity and enables the efficiency of pruning while maintaining both accuracy and fairness.
+By employing bi-level optimization, we simultaneously enforce fairness in the pruning masks and model weights in a joint training process.
+Our comprehensive experimental results and analysis on multiple datasets and multiple predictive tasks demonstrate that the proposed solution is able to mitigate bias and ensure model performance with notably lower training costs.
+In this research, we intentionally focused on smaller models to clearly demonstrate the efficiency and fairness of the proposed pruning method.
+Moving forward, we aim to extend our validation efforts to larger models and datasets, which will allow us to examine the scalability of our method in more complex and demanding scenarios.
+We also plan to explore the convergence properties of the constrained bi-level optimization process and enhance its robustness and generalizability. {

 \ifdefined\DeclarePrefChars\DeclarePrefChars{'’-}\else\fi